cbib/SalienceNet/README.md

 ```

 - Install [PyTorch](http://pytorch.org) and 0.4+ and other dependencies (e.g., torchvision, [visdom](https://github.com/facebookresearch/visdom) and [dominate](https://github.com/Knio/dominate)).
-  - For pip users, please type the command `pip install -r requirements.txt`.
+  - For pip users :
+  `pip install -r requirements.txt`.
-  - For Conda users, you can create a new Conda environment using `conda env create -f environment.yml`.
+  - For Conda users, you can create a new Conda environment using :
+  `conda env create -f environment.yml`.

 ### Download pre-trained model